Schweinfurt–Regensburg mission: Schweinfurt strike force

-Results and losses
+Aftermath

 The Americans listed 55 of their bombers with 552 crewmen as missing after the August 17 double-target mission.
-About half of those became prisoners of war and 20 were interned.
+About half of those became prisoners of war of the Germans and 20 were interned in Switzerland.
 Sixty aircraft were lost over German-controlled territory, in Switzerland, or ditched at sea, with five crews rescued.
 Seven aircrew were killed aboard bombers returning to base having completed the mission, and twenty-one were wounded.

 The 60 aircraft lost on a single mission more than doubled the highest previous loss at that time.
 There were also 55 to 95 additional aircraft badly damaged.
 Of those damaged, many were stranded in North Africa and never repaired.
 Three P-47 Thunderbolts of the 56th Fighter Group and two RAF Spitfires were shot down attempting to protect the Schweinfurt force.

 Spitfire pilots claimed 13 German fighters shot down and P-47 pilots claimed 19.
 Gunners on the bombers claimed 288 fighters shot down, but Luftwaffe records showed only 25 to 27 were lost.

 In Regensburg, all six main workshops of the Messerschmitt factory were destroyed or severely damaged, as were many supporting structures including the final assembly shop.
 In Schweinfurt, the destruction was less severe but still extensive.
 The two largest factories, Kugelfischer & Company and Vereinigte Kugellager Fabrik I, suffered 80 direct hits.
 35,000 m2 (380,000 square feet) of buildings in the five factories were destroyed, and more than 100,000 m2 (1,000,000 square feet) suffered fire damage.
 All the factories except Kugelfischer had extensive fire damage to machinery when incendiaries ignited the machine oil used in the manufacturing process.